ObjectPlayer/ethernaut-ctf/README.md

 ### NaughtCoin Challenge Summary

 The NaughtCoin challenge involves a custom ERC20 token with a timelock that prevents the token holder from transferring tokens for 10 years.
 The vulnerability stems from the incomplete access control implementation.
 While the contract overrides the `transfer` function with a timelock modifier, it doesn't restrict other token movement functions like `transferFrom`.
 The solution demonstrates the importance of understanding inheritance patterns and implementing comprehensive access controls across all related functions in a contract.
 The exploit contract uses the `transferFrom` function to move tokens from the player to itself, effectively bypassing the timelock restriction.

+### Preservation Challenge Summary

+The Preservation challenge focuses on the security implications of using `delegatecall` in Ethereum smart contracts.
+The vulnerability arises from a storage layout mismatch between the Preservation contract and the library contracts it calls via `delegatecall`.
+Since `delegatecall` preserves the storage context of the calling contract, this mismatch allows an attacker to overwrite critical storage variables including the contract's owner.
+The solution involves creating a malicious library with a matching storage layout and exploiting the delegatecall to modify the owner variable.
+This challenge highlights the importance of understanding storage layout when using delegatecall and the risks associated with upgradeable contract patterns.

 ## Other Useful Commands